Husband Not Affectionate

 But telling him to be more affectionate never works, as I’m sure you already know from trying it yourself.

-If anything, that drove him further away.
+If anything, that drove my husband farther away.

 Sometimes he’d leave tire marks in the driveway.